What is open source?

 This principle of cooperation is helped along by the inherently international nature of projects shared on the internet, with programmers from all over the world collaborating to ensure that finished code is the result of as dedicated and diverse a team as possible.

-There are a number of issues with open source development, most notably its steep learning curve.
+Not everything is rosy, however, and there are a number of issues with open source development, most notably its steep learning curve.
 Less-seasoned developers may struggle to get to grips with open source projects, and those involved are often highly technically-minded professionals, or the most dedicated of enthusiasts.

 The history of open source software

 The roots of open source lie in the origins of software and of computing itself.
-First pioneered by scientists, researchers and academics, the field was predicated on the free and open sharing of knowledge and information.
+First pioneered by scientists, researchers, and academics, the field was predicated on the free and open sharing of knowledge and information.

 As software development became more commercialised, and competition amongst developers increased, the prevalence of open source code saw a decline.
 Despite this, hobbyists have continued in the tradition of writing open source software, even as giant software firms have dominated the sector.